audioburst-labs/AudioburstSDK-Android/player-core/README.md

 All the functions below are `suspending`, which means that you need to call them using a `CoroutineScope`.
 Additionally, they return the `Result` object which can be either `Data` or `Error`.

-The library is built on top of our other library - [AudioburstMobileLibrary](https://github.com/audioburst-labs/AudioburstMobileLibrary).
-Some data structures used in this library are also exposed by `player-core`, so if you are looking for a documentation of those you can check here: [wiki page](https://github.com/audioburst-labs/AudioburstMobileLibrary/wiki)
+The `AudioburstSDK` library is built on top of the `AudioburstMobileLibrary` library - [AudioburstMobileLibrary](https://github.com/audioburst-labs/AudioburstMobileLibrary).
+Some data structures used in this library are also exposed by `player-core`.
+Documentation for these can be found here: [wiki page](https://github.com/audioburst-labs/AudioburstMobileLibrary/wiki)

 The library offers a few handy extension functions that make it easier to work with this type.
 Check the [Result](https://github.com/audioburst-labs/AudioburstMobileLibrary/blob/master/src/commonMain/kotlin/com/audioburst/library/models/Result.kt) class to learn more about it.